 Techno-Indigenous Lifestyle

 "I wanted only to live in accord with the promptings which came from my my true self.
 Why was this so very difficult?" - these are the beginning words of Hermann Hesse's enigmatic novel.
 Demian.
-I believe they can be the opening words of any life-story for any of us who walk their authentic paths.
+I believe they can be the opening words of the life-story for any of us who walk their authentic paths.
 During my spiritual quest, I have learned that we each have a special life mission (existential program), which unfolds as we follow our inner voice.
 C G Jung calls this individuation, a uniquely rewarding, at the same time notoriously difficult process which leads us towards becoming our own authentic self.

 |